intelligenthack/intelligentcache/README.md

 var cache = new CompositeCache(memoryCache, redisCache);
 ```

-Note that this cache does not invalidate correctly in a webfarm environment: invalidations will work on the local server and redis but not the other webfarm webservers.
-In order to propagate invalidation we introduced two new composable ICache objects: `RedisInvalidatorSender` and `RedisInvalidatorReceiver`.
+Note that this cache does not invalidate correctly in a web farm environment: invalidations will work on the local server and Redis but not the other web farm webservers.
+In order to propagate invalidation, we introduced two new composable ICache objects: `RedisInvalidatorSender` and `RedisInvalidatorReceiver`.

 In order to create a local cache that invalidates when the remote cache is nuked, you can follow this composition pattern: